microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 | Disabled | string | The extended query tag is not allowed to be queried |
 | Enabled  | string | The extended query tag is allowed to be queried     |

-> Note:  Errors during reindex operation disables QIDO on the extended query tag
+> Note:  Errors during reindex operation disables QIDO on the extended query tag.
+You can call [Update Extended Query Tag](#Update Extended Query Tag) API to enable it.

-### Entry of Updating Extended Query Tag
+### Extended Query Tag for Updating

-Entry of updating extended query tag
+Represents extended query tag for updating.

 | Name        | Type                                                         | Description                            |
 | ----------- | ------------------------------------------------------------ | -------------------------------------- |
 | QueryStatus | [Extended Query Tag Query Status](#Extended Query Tag Query Status) | The query status of extended query tag |

-### Entry of Adding Extended Query Tag
+### Extended Query Tag for Adding

-Entry of adding extended query tag
+Represents extended query tag for adding.

 | Name           | Required | Type                                                  | Description                                                  |
 | -------------- | -------- | ----------------------------------------------------- | ------------------------------------------------------------ |